 - Length of time visitors from sponsored search avenues spend on site

 - The most common page after the landing page

 - Rates of purchase dropout

-- Any other actions that visitors make that are important, and can be measured
+- Any other actions that visitors make that are important and that can be measured

-Naturally, you will also need to employ Webtrends or another website analytics mechanism to monitor your overall site traffic, so that you can compare sponsored versus organic traffic.
+For best results employ Webtrends or another website analytics mechanism to monitor your overall site traffic, which will allow you to compare sponsored versus organic traffic.